svg ring

 Opera Lafayette (Washington, DC, and New York, NY) is a leading interpreter of music from the 17th to the 19th centuries, performing little-known operatic gems and creating a legacy of these works through recordings.
 Opera Lafayette gives new life to centuries-old compositions, supported by scholarly research that highlights both the historical context of these works and their relevance to today’s world.
 Led by founder Ryan Brown, Opera Lafayette gave the world premiere of Jean-Philippe Rameau’s Io in May of 2023, a previously uncompleted work which had remained unperformed since its writing in the 1750s.
 Opera Lafayette gives seasons in both Washington, DC, and New York, NY, and has been invited twice to perform at the Opéra Royale at Versailles, France, performing five sold-out shows.

-Opera Lafayette is grateful for the help of our community partners, including the Coalition for African Americans in the Performing Arts, the Folger Shakespeare Library, and Opera Ebony, in this world premiere presentation.
+Opera Lafayette is grateful for the help of our community partners, including the Coalition for African Americans in the Performing Arts, the Folger Shakespeare Library, Opera America, and Opera Ebony, in this world premiere presentation.